cookie1599/cookie1599/README.md

 ### Hi there 👋
-I'm Atrisa, A PHP Dev & CEO of Mizu Development
+I'm Atrisa, Freelancer Web Developer & CEO of Mizu Development

 ### What is mizu dev?